 So how do we rebuild our trust in God?
 Where do we even begin?
 I’ve found the best place to start is His Word.

-And there was one thing God did that outshines every other example of His trustworthy nature.
-God was faithful to the promise He made to Adam and Eve by crushing the head of the serpent, as He sent His own Son to earth to die the death we should have died.
+And there is one thing God did that outshines every other example of His trustworthy nature: God was faithful to the promise He made to Adam and Eve by crushing the head of the serpent, as He sent His own Son to earth to die the death we should have died.
 Jesus reigns victorious over sin and death.

 This is why the psalmist could truthfully declare in Psalm 111:7, “The works of his hands are faithful and just; all his precepts are trustworthy.”

 The Hebrew word for “trustworthy” in this verse comes from the root word אמן ( ́á·mân), which encapsulates loyalty, faithfulness and dependability — all characteristics that are true and evident in God.
 In one sentence, the psalmist declared all of God’s works faithful and filled with justice; therefore, He is trustworthy.

 This is how we stop resisting God’s ways.
 This is where we start finding a more grounded faith, renovated hearts and a strengthened trust in God like never before.
 We look to His Word for the truth of His faithfulness.
 Because when we remember His faithfulness, we come to believe that because God is faithful, He can be trusted.

 Father God, thank You for reminding me that I don’t have to have all the answers.
 I just need to trust.
 Help me fix my eyes on Your faithfulness.
 I’m loosening my grip and surrendering all of my life into Your loving and capable hands.
 In Jesus’ Name, Amen.

 OUR FAVORITE THINGS